5app/handbook/README.md

 ## Fundamentals

 It's important that we openly discuss and share the work we have done, so that we learn off oneanother, share problems and solutions.
-Possibly all of the best practices revolve around this fundamental.
+Possibly all of the best practices revolve around good communication

 ## Code less